Blue Serpent Clock (Fabergé egg)

 The Blue Serpent Clock egg is an Imperial Fabergé egg, one of a series of fifty-two jeweled eggs made under the supervision of Peter Carl Fabergé for the Russian Imperial Family.
-This egg features a clock and is a design that Fabergé copied for his Duchess of Marlborough egg in 1902.
-Most Fabergé scholarship published prior to 2008 assigned the egg's creation to 1887, although with some notable reservations due to inconsistencies between the Blue Serpent Clock egg and contemporary descriptions of the 1887 egg.
-The 2012 rediscovery of the 1887 Third Imperial Egg, announced to the world in March 2014, validates the theory that the Blue Serpent Clock was crafted and delivered in 1895 to the then Tsar of Russia, Nicholas II.
+This egg features a clock and is a design that Fabergé repeated for the Duchess of Marlborough egg in 1902.
+Both pieces are based on the cercles tournants (revolving dial) urn clocks in the Louis XVI style with a snake to indicate the time.
 It is currently owned by Prince Albert II and is held in Monaco.

 Design

 The crafting of this Imperial egg is credited to Michael Perkhin of Fabergé's shop.
+The egg stands on a three-sided base of gold, blue, and opalescent white guilloché enamel.
+The three panels of the base feature motifs of raised gold in four colors, each representing an allegory of the countryside, an allegory of astronomy and a basket of flowers, not the "arts and sciences", as stated in some monographs on Fabergé.
+This base has been rotated several times, so each of its three side panels has become the front one at some point.
+However, a 1902 archival photo, taken during a charity Fabergé exhibition held at the Baron von Dervis Mansion in Saint Petersburg, reveals that the allegory of astronomy was originally at the front of the base.

-The egg stands on a base of gold that is painted in opalescent white enamel.
-The three panels of the base feature motifs of raised gold in four colors, representing the arts and sciences.
-A serpent, set with diamonds coils around the stand connecting the base to the egg and up toward its center.
-The serpent's head and tongue point to the hour which is indicated in Roman numerals on a white band that runs around the egg near the top.
+A serpent, set with diamonds, coils around the stand connecting the base to the egg and up toward its center.
+The serpent's head and tongue point to the hour, indicated in Roman numerals on a white band that runs around the egg near the top.
 This band rotates within the egg to indicate the time, rather than the serpent rotating around the egg.
 This is the first of the Tsar Imperial Fabergé eggs to feature a working clock.

-The majority of the egg is enameled in translucent blue and has diamond-studded gold bands and designs ringing the top and bottom of the egg.
-On each side of the egg a sculpted gold handle arches up in a "C" shape, attached to the egg on the top near the apex and on the lower half of the egg, near the center.
-The Blue Serpent Clock Egg contains no sapphires, while descriptions for the 1887 egg from the Russian State Historical Archives, the 1917 inventory of confiscated imperial treasure and the 1922 transfer documents for the egg to be moved from the Anichkov Palace to the Sovnarkom all describe an egg containing sapphires (the Third Imperial Egg recovered in 2012 contains sapphires and consistently fits the descriptions associated with the 1887 egg).
+The majority of the egg is enameled in translucent blue, and diamond-studded gold bands and designs ring the top and bottom of the egg.
+On each side of the egg a sculpted gold handle arches up in a "C" shape, attached to the egg on the top near the apex and on the lower half of the egg near the center.